Chunkys0up7/AttemptTwoPractioner/docs/DEVLOG.md

 - Could not install reactflow due to locked node_modules (see EBUSY errors).
 This must be resolved after reboot.
 - No breaking changes made; placeholders remain active until dependency is installed.
 - Next steps: After reboot, run npm install reactflow, uncomment integration, and test.

+## [2024-06-07] Recovery Progress
+- Completed Phase 3: All unit, route, and integration tests implemented and verified.
+- Updated docs/RECOVERY_CHECKLIST.md to reflect completion of all testing infrastructure tasks.
+- Updated docs/API.md: All user IDs are now UUIDs; all endpoint, schema, and error code documentation is up to date and matches the current codebase.
+- Checklist and documentation are now fully up to date per project instructions.
+- Next: Continue Phase 4, focusing on any remaining documentation improvements and backup procedures.